Board of Trustees

 Steven Andrasek, Hardwick, NJ

 Steve joined the Board of Trustees for the Ridge and Valley Charter School in 2015 and serves on the finance and hiring committees.
 He is a managing partner of The Hardwick Group, an executive search firm that provides recruitment services to the banking and finance industry.
 Steve holds a Bachelor of Science in Finance from Ithaca College.
-He and his wife Anna are residents of Hardwick and have 2 daughters that have attended RVCS since kindergarten.
+He and his wife Anna are residents of Hardwick and have 2 daughters who have attended RVCS.

 Kerry Barnett, Hardwick, NJ